FTNT-chouw/terraform_webtest/docs/r/fortiweb_server_policy_server_pool_pserver_list.html.markdown

 * `tls_v12` - For Reverse Proxy mode, specifies whether secure connections between FortiWeb and the server pool member can use the TLS 1.2 cryptographic protocol.
 Valid values: enable, disable.
 * `tls_v13` - For Reverse Proxy mode, specifies whether secure connections between FortiWeb and the server pool member can use the TLS 1.3 cryptographic protocol.
 Valid values: enable, disable.
 * `ssl_cipher` - For Reverse Proxy mode, specifies whether secure connections between FortiWeb and the server pool member use a medium-security, high-security, or custom set of cipher suites.
 Valid values: medium, high, custom.
+* `use_ciphers_group` - Enable to use SSL Ciphers Group.
+Valid values: enable, disable.
+* `ssl_ciphers_group` - Specify the name of SSL Ciphers Group when use_ciphers_group is enable.
+Example: Mozilla-Modern, Mozilla-Intermediate.
 * `rfc7919_comply` - Enable to apply cipher suites that comply with RFC-9719.
+Valid values: enable, disable.
+* `supported_group` - Select the RFC-9719 ciphers to be supported.
+Valid values: X25519, prime256v1, secp384r1, secp521r1, brainpoolP256r1, brainpoolP384r1, brainpoolP512r1, ffdhe2048, ffdhe3072, ffdhe4096, ffdhe6144, ffdhe8192.
+* `session_ticket_reuse` - Enable so that FortiWeb reuses the session ticket when establishing an SSL connection to a pserver.
+Valid values: enable, disable.
+* `session_id_reuse` - Enable so that FortiWeb reuses the session ID when establishing an SSL connection to a pserver.
 Valid values: enable, disable.
 * `recover` - Specify the number of seconds that FortiWeb waits before it forwards traffic to this pool member after a health check indicates that this server is available again.
 Valid values: 0–86400.
 * `warm_up` - Specify for how long FortiWeb forwards traffic at a reduced rate after a health check indicates that this pool member is available again but it cannot yet handle a full connection load.
 Valid values: 0–86400.
 * `warm_rate` - Specify the maximum connection rate while the pool member is starting up.
 Valid values: 1–86400.

 ## Attribute Reference